random-dev-stuff/mini-ecom/README.md

-## Web App Project Submission Mini E-Commerce Platform with Two TabsGoal:
+# Web App Project Submission Mini E-Commerce Platform with Two TabsGoal

 Build a simple e-commerce web application with two main tabs — one for submitting products, and one for viewing submitted products, with an optional smart search feature.